OISF/suricata/README.md

 Suricata is a complex piece of software dealing with mostly untrusted input.
 Mishandling this input will have serious consequences:

-* in IPS mode a crash may knock a network offline;
+* in IPS mode a crash may knock a network offline
-* in passive mode a compromise of the IDS may lead to loss of critical and confidential data;
+* in passive mode a compromise of the IDS may lead to loss of critical and confidential data
-* missed detection may lead to undetected compromise of the network.
+* missed detection may lead to undetected compromise of the network

 In other words, we think the stakes are pretty high, especially since in many common cases the IDS/IPS will be directly reachable by an